Information on working as an engineering consultant.

 Some of the key skills for engineering consultants include:

-The assessment for chartered engineer status is based on competence which is gained through a combination of underpinning knowledge and understanding and professional experience.
+The assessment for Chartered Engineer status is based on competence which is gained through a combination of underpinning knowledge and understanding and professional experience.
 The Engineering Council UK has outlined the competence requirements for chartered engineers in their UK-SPEC document.
-If you wish to gain chartered engineer status, please contact us.